xxmuaddib/rn-adventures-generator/README.md

 # Adventures generator
-Flexible generator for different adventures
+Flexible generator for different point and click adventures

+# Demo
+You can see it in action on https://play.google.com/store/apps/details?id=com.skylab.thevirusrise
 ## Prerequisites
 ```
 yarn global add expo-cli